TobiasSunderdiek/cartoon-gan/README.md

 ### Step 1: Generate datasets

 All scripts to create the images are resumeable.
+It is possible to run `make cartoons` and `make photos` in parallel by calling them manually in separate terminals.

 #### Cartoon images